Falling into You: Around the World

-Falling Into You: Around the World is the seventh world concert tour by Canadian pop singer, Céline Dion.
-It was organized to support one of the best selling albums of all time, support her fourth English-language and fourteenth studio album Falling into You (1996), which has sold over 32 million copies.
+Falling into You: Around the World was the eighth world concert tour by Canadian singer Celine Dion.
+It was organized to support one of the best-selling albums of all time, her fourth English-language and fourteenth studio album, Falling into You (1996).
+The album has sold over 32 million copies.

 Background

 In February 1996, Céline Dion announced the launch of her tour in support of a new album.
 Dion toured Australia, Canada, United States, and many countries in Europe and Asia.
 In all, the tour lasted more than a year, with 149 shows in 17 different countries.

 The sold-out tour began on 18 March 1996 in Perth, Australia and continued to major cities around the world.
 It ended on 28 June 1997 in Nice, France.
 In June 1997, Céline Dion toured the biggest stadiums in Europe and sang before huge crowds ranging from 35,000 to 70,000 people.
-At the end of the Asian leg, in early 1997, Dion performed for the sultan in Brunei.
 Worldwide attendance was about 1.7 million.